rueedlinger/ntwitter/README.md

 	$ flume-ng agent --conf conf -f agent.conf --name a1

-So now you can start the node.js example scripts to collect tweets and send them to or flume agent
+So now you can start the node.js example scripts to collect tweets and send them to the Apache Flume agent

 	# for streams
 	node stream.js